 \Cref{appendix:answer_open_questions} exhibits the prompt to answer open questions.
 It first informs about the relevant knowledge domain with course name, and then provides standard guidance that law students follow when answering exam questions.

 \paragraph{Evaluation Metric.} Evaluating open questions in specialized domains like law is challenging.
-Lexical or shallow semantic metrics, such as BLEU \cite{papineni_bleu_2002}, ROUGE \cite{lin_rouge_2004}, BERTScore \cite{zhang_bertscore_2020}, and AlginScore \cite{zha-etal-2023-alignscore}, may not accurately reflect answer quality, as high lexical or semantic overlap does not necessarily indicate correct legal reasoning, and vice versa.
+Lexical or shallow semantic metrics, such as BLEU \citep{papineni_bleu_2002}, ROUGE \citep{lin_rouge_2004}, BERTScore \citep{zhang_bertscore_2020}, and AlginScore \citep{zha-etal-2023-alignscore}, may not accurately reflect answer quality, as high lexical or semantic overlap does not necessarily indicate correct legal reasoning, and vice versa.
 Legal reasoning often involves low lexical similarity \citep{zheng2025reasoning}.
 LLM-as-a-Judge \citep{zheng2023judgingllmasajudgemtbenchchatbot} may help, but whether a general-domain LLM is capable of judging the quality of legal responses remains an open question.
-To develop a more suitable LLM judge and verify its reliability, we proceed as follows: First, two of the authors, both with formal doctoral-level legal training, draft a specialized judging prompt, as presented in \Cref{appendix:judge_prompt}.
-Second, they conduct a pilot study to iteratively optimize the prompt (with GPT-4o as the judging LLM) until they were satisfied with the judging performance.
-This pilot was conducted on a diverse sample of courses and a key challenge was to calibrate penalties, especially in cases where the LLM's answer introduced plausible but wrong information not found in the reference answer.
-Through this process, several refinements were also made to the prompt.
-Third, we use the developed LLM judge to conduct a large-scale evaluation on all LLMs' answers, and the experts conduct a large-scale post-experiment verification on the LLM judging quality (see \Cref{sec:expertevaluation}).